cardano-foundation/CIPs/CIP-1694/README.md

 - [ ] Poll the established SPOs.
 - [ ] Leverage Project Catalyst to gather inputs from the existing voting community (albeit small in terms of active stake).

+PV the process should include decisions on who is the bootstrap phase committee, and where does the bootstrap constitution come from

 #### Changes to the transaction body

 - [ ] New elements will be added to the transaction body, and existing update and MIR capabilities will be removed.
 In particular,